Let’s face it…

 Decision: The consumer is ready to decide and weighs the pros and cons of various solutions.

-If you’d like to dig deeper—check out our blog What Is The Buyer’s Journey?—but essentially, it encompasses all of the strategies, resources, and tactics leveraged by your sales and marketing teams to guide a prospect to purchase.
+If you’d like to dig deeper—check out our blog What Is The Buyer’s Journey?—but essentially, it encompasses all of the strategies, resources, sales collateral, and tactics leveraged by your sales and marketing teams to guide a prospect to purchase.

 What’s important here is that every organization can “craft” and influence their customer’s buying journey.
 Many organizations fail to recognize or act on this—instead, they operate in “Legacy Sales” mode.